flupe/fouine/README.md

-# parser & interpreter for the fouine programming language
+# Parser & interpreter for the fouine programming language

-## notes
+## Notes
 - basic atomic types: `int`, `bool`, `unit`, `'a ref`, `fun` are supported.
 - we can have references of any of the previous atomic types.
 - exceptions are allowed.